 Created by Dennis Lynds

-Dennis Lynds’ one-armed misfit New York City private peeper “SLOT MACHINE” KELLY was the dry run for later, more successful one-armed misfit New York City private peeper Dan Fortune, which he wrote under his Michael Collins pseudonym.
+Dennis Lynds’ one-armed misfit New York City private peeper “SLOT MACHINE” KELLY was more than just another defective detective–he was the dry run for the author’s later, far more successful one-armed misfit New York City private peeper Dan Fortune, which he wrote under his Michael Collins pseudonym.

-“Slot” showed up in a baker’s dozen of short stories, mostly in Mike Shayne Mystery Magazine back in the sixties.
-The 5’8”, 160-pound, slightly shady PI, proud of being “almost legal” for twenty years, shared several traits with Dan, including his distaste for violence, and his compassion for life’s victims.
+“Slot” showed up in a dozen or so short stories, mostly in Mike Shayne Mystery Magazine, back in the sixties.
+The 5’8”, 160-pound, slightly shady private eye, proud of being “almost legal” for twenty years, shared several traits with Dan, including his distaste for violence, and his compassion for life’s victims.
 He also shared some of Dan’s pals, most notably tough cop Captain Gazzo of the NYPD, and bartender Joe Harris, who actually narrates at least one of the stories.
+It was never quite explained how Gazzo and Harris never noticed the coincidence of two one-armed dicks in their lives, but hey… the pulps.

 A few years ago, I pondered whether, maybe someday, some enterprising publisher would put ’em all in one volume, and concluded that “until then, they were worth tracking down.”
 Well, it turns out that maybe, just maybe, Crippen & Landru were listening.